ShreejayaB/TMDB-Box-Office-Predictions/README.md

 2. R2 score - 0.73<br>
 3. RMSLE - 2.66<br>

+#### Takeaways:
+1. Difficult to accurately predict the movie’s box office performance because of various missing data points such as:<br>
+	Overall economy at the time of the movie release<br>
+	Quality of the movie’s plot and other exogenous factors<br>
+	Presence of streaming service like Amazon Prime, Netflix etc.<br>
+2. Log transforming the response (Revenue) might help.

 In order to run our notebook and reproduce the results, the following steps can be followed:

 ### 1) Setup